Njuelle/how-to-dashboard/Big_query.md

 ![BigQuery-config-chart](img/bigquery4.png)

 That's all !
 We have our chart representing light level over time, sorted hour by hour.
-Of course you can customize your chart, Data-studio give a large panel of options to render your graph like another.
+Of course you can customize your chart, Data-studio give a large panel of options to render your graph like another one.

 ![BigQuery-chart](img/bigquery3.png)

+It's just a short exemple of what we can do with Data-studio and BigQuery.
+But that demonstrate how we can use the Kuzzle enterprise probes system to easily dump datas to another data warehouse in an asynchrone way without interfere with a primary stack.